MihaiDorin/Wordle/README.md

     chmod +x install.sh

 After that, just run the script.
-You have to enter your password for xterm installation.
+You have to enter your password for ncurses and xterm installation.

 For additional help use: